WHines-stevens/CPE-322-Design-VI/README.md

 # CPE-322-Design-VI
  ## **For CPE 322 Class with Professor Lu**

+My Project Team Website:

 **About Me**
-*I am a junior at Stevens Institute of Technology*
+*I am a junior at Stevens Institute of Technology.*

-*I will be graduating in 2026 with a degree in Computer Engineering* *My technical interests include Embedded System Desging and Emulation, as well as Embedded Security and Exploitation*
+*I will be graduating in 2026 with a degree in Computer Engineering.*

+*My technical interests include Embedded System Desgin and Emulation, as well as Embedded Security and Exploitation.*

 > "Productivity is never an accident.
 It is always the result of a commitment to excellence, intelligent planning, and focused effort." - Paul J. Meyer